snschroeder/express-boilerplate-v2/README.md

 ## Misc Set up

-Edit the contents of package.json to reflect the new name
+- Edit the contents of package.json to reflect the name of the new project
+- Change this README to reflect the new project

 ## Scripts

-`npm start` --- starts the application
+- `npm start` --- starts the application

-`npm run dev` --- starts the application using nodemon to enable live reloads
+- `npm run dev` --- starts the application using nodemon to enable live reloads

-`npm test` --- runs tests
+- `npm test` --- runs tests

-`npm deploy` --- deploys the app once Heroku has been configured
+- `npm deploy` --- deploys the app once Heroku has been configured
+- `npm run migrate` --- creates tables once postgreSQL db has been configured
+- `npm run migrate:test` --- creates tables once postgreSQL test db has been configured
+- `npm run seed` --- seeds db with starter data.
+Run after a successful `npm run migrate`
+- `npm run seed:test` --- seeds test db with starter data.
+Run after a successful `npm run migrate:test`

 ## Deploying